cybrpunkpanda/goffense/README.md

+# goffense #
-Offensive tooling built in golang.
+Offensive tooling written in Golang.
 Designed for enumeration and persistence.
+Features in development